Llenar70/allye-doc/course/case_study_2_propensity_score.md

   <img src="./imgs/course2_abtest_result.png" alt="AB Test for Matched Data" width="600">
 </p>

   - **Causal Effect on Spending**: We set `future_spending` as the `Target Variable`.
-The result shows an **ATT (Average Treatment Effect on the Treated)** of +2.6%.
-This small effect, combined with a high p-value of 0.25, indicates there is **no statistically significant impact** on user spending.
+With Matching Target set to "Align to Treated (ATT)" (the default), the result is interpreted as **ATT (Average Treatment Effect on the Treated)**.
+In our example run, the effect is +2.6% with a high p-value of 0.25, indicating **no statistically significant impact** on user spending.
 The newsletter does not cause users to spend more.
   - **Causal Effect on Opt-Out Rate**: We also set `opted_out`.
 Here, the result is starkly different.
 The p-value far below 0.05.
 This is a statistically significant result, indicating that subscribing to the newsletter *increases* the probability of a user opting out.

 ## Making Decisions